-Analysis of characteristics, capabilities, limitations and vulnerabilities of perimeter surveillance and system closed-circuit television equipment.
-Emphasizes application of troubleshooting, system operation and television monitoring to prevent unauthorized entry into controlled areas.
+Understanding the characteristics, capabilities, limitations and vulnerabilities of perimeter surveillance and system closed-circuit television equipment.
+Emphasis placed on troubleshooting, system operations and television monitoring to prevent unauthorized entry into controlled areas.

 SEC2853 Organization of Base Defense Forces

 Leadership, organization and management of US military security forces.
 Emphasis on the legal and procedural aspects of police operations.
 Includes evaluation of base threat analysis, preparation of security response options, and practical exercises in deployment of security forces in response to various hostile threat scenarios.